alacrity-ai/shipwright-survivors/README.md

   - [ ] Mission result menu does not scale with resolution
   - [ ] Planet Popping in and out of view when it's nearly offscreen but not completely
   - [ ] Dialogue misaligned after tutorial at 1080p in Hub?? or was it 1440p?
+    - [ ] Reproduced on new game.
+Dialogue was rolling out aligned right, not aligned left.
   - [x] Planets are different sizes and spatial coordinates in different resolutions when switching.
 I believe that the renderers need to re-cache the images.
 Use onresolution change cb.
   - [x] Background is different size in different resolutions
   - [ ] Disabling Lighting in settings menu needs to clear lighting canvas